blueCFD/Core/index.md

    blueCAPE Lda.

- * This offering is not approved or endorsed by [OpenCFD Limited](http://www.openfoam.com), producer and distributor of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks.
+ * This offering is not approved or endorsed by [OpenCFD Limited](http://www.openfoam.com), producer and distributor of the OpenFOAM software via www.openfoam.com and owner of the OPENFOAM® and OpenCFD® trade marks.

  * blueCAPE Lda is a contributor to the [OpenFOAM Foundation](http://openfoam.org), but the majority of the specific modifications needed in the source code